jhill1/SEPwC.github.io/_sources/Code_basics.rst

 A variable is a container to store your data.
 Most variables in interpreted languages are defined when you use them first time.
 In compiled language you need to decide up-front which variables you need.
-Variables can change what they store throughout the code, including the type of data they store.
+Variables can change what they store throughout the code, including the type of data they store in most interpreted languages.

 Some examples: